MENU

 1. Any electrical lighting must bear the label of Underwriters Laboratories, Inc. (UL) and be in good condition (free of frayed wires, loose connections, and broken sockets).

-6. Possession of or use of any candle, ember, glowing or open flame article is prohibited.
-Permits can be authorized through the fire marshal for special events on a case-by-case basis.
+5. Possession of or use of any candle, ember, glowing or open flame article is prohibited.

 Overnight guests are permitted.
 The host must have prior permission from all roommates.
 In a 30-day period, guests are only permitted to stay overnight a total of three nights regardless of whether those nights come in succession or not.
 During a semester, an individual is only allowed to be a guest on campus for a maximum of seven nights regardless of whether those nights are in the same room/apartment or not.